 C. Survey features

-The survey design followed the distribution of population in Swat that is 14% (Urban) and 86% (Rural).
+The survey design followed the distribution of population in Swat: 14% urban and 86% rural.
 The sample was distributed in the same proportion.
-A total of 53 household were selected from urban Swat and 331 households from rural Swat.
+Fifty three households were selected from urban Swat and 331 households from rural Swat.

-The households were selected by using systematic random sampling technique.
+The households were selected by using a systematic random sampling technique.
 The systematic selection of villages was based on the size of village in case of rural area and enumeration block in case of urban areas.

-19 primary units were selected for the conduct of the household survey and the FGD.
+19 primary units were selected for the conduct of the household survey and the FGDs.
 3 of these units were in the urban areas and 16 were in the rural areas.
 2 FGDs were planned for the urban areas and 7 FGDs for the rural areas.

 During the survey additional key informants were interviewed who at the end of the survey numbered 23.
 Additional FGDs were also undertaken.
-Two of these were for women so that gender views were prominently reflected.
+Two of these were for women so that their views were prominently reflected.

-Since the survey touched matters that were fraught with risk connected with the prevalence of violence and perceived criminality in many cases, therefore the respondent’s resistance to answering questions had to be overcome.
+Since the survey touched matters that were fraught with risk, connected with the prevalence of violence and perceived criminality in many cases, respondent’s resistance to answering questions had to be overcome.
 There were two ways by which this reservation was addressed.
-RIPORT already has a team of workers working on a Trauma Management project in 16 Union Councils of the district.
+RIPORT already has a team working on a Trauma Management project in 16 Union Councils of the district.
 They have over a period of time developed creditability with the community about the non-sharing of identities with anyone – a practice borrowed from the trauma management protocol.
 Even while archiving the survey result in the data base, proxy numbers were used to protect the respondent’s identity.
 This is considered a best practice in research in conflict prone regions.

 After the survey its results was analyzed using SPCSS and Excel, for calculating results and have been published in a statistical compendium under the title, “A Survey of Perceptions about the Drivers of Conflict in Swat.”